Test-Optional Admissions: Introduction

 In more detail, our model in \autoref{sec:model} has a college with preferences over which students to admit, based on both their non-test observable characteristics (e.g., GPA, race, SES, extracurriculars, and legacy status)~and test scores.
 Society has its own preferences.
 Society does not make any decisions, but the college places some value on minimizing disagreement between its admission decisions and those that society would make.
 The college commits to an admissions policy: an acceptance rule mapping observables and test scores into an admission decision, and, in a test-optional regime, an \emph{imputed} test score that it assigns to students who don't submit scores (as a function of non-test observables).
 A student submits their test score if and only if it is higher than the score the college would impute.
 Society assesses test scores in a Bayesian manner: non-submitters are evaluated based on their expected test score, given non-test observables and submission behavior.

 Whenever society disagrees with the college's admission decision, the college incurs a \emph{disagreement cost}.
-If the college accepts an applicant that society wants to reject, this cost is proportional to society's disutility from acceptance.
+Importantly, this cost is only based on the admission decision given the available information; society does not judge the college for its choice of information.\footnote{In their experimental study concerning the use of test scores, \citet{LiangXu24} emphasize direct preferences over what information to observe.} If the college accepts an applicant that society wants to reject, the disagreement cost is proportional to society's disutility from acceptance.
 If the college rejects an applicant society wants to accept, this cost is proportional to society's disutility from rejection.
 The college chooses its admissions policy---both the imputation and acceptance rules---to maximize its ex-ante expected utility from admissions decisions less disagreement costs.

 When a college can freely choose its imputation rule, the college can't be worse off under test optional than test mandatory.
 It could simply replicate the test-mandatory outcome by imputing a low enough test score that all students submit.
 Our key insight, though, is that the college can benefit---strictly---from going test optional.